 - On-campus interviews begin and admission offers are made until the class is full

 - Last day to submit an AACOMAS application

+The minimum age to matriculate at PNWU-COM is 18 years of age and the applicant must be a US Citizen or permanent resident.
 The application to PNWU-COM begins by submitting a primary application through the American Association of Colleges of Osteopathic Medicine Application Services (AACOMAS).
-Applicants designate PNWU-COM to receive your application.
+Applicants must designate PNWU-COM to receive the application.

 A verification of the information provided on the application will take place.
 This may take as much as 30 days or longer.
 PNWU-COM will receive the application only after the verification is complete by AACOMAS.
 Applicants should review the AACOMAS instructions and FAQ to assist them in submitting their application properly.

-- If you have any questions regarding your specific situation, we strongly encourage prospective applicants to contact their pre-medical/pre-health advisor, or a PNWU admissions counselor at firstname.lastname@example.org or 509.249.7888
+If you have any questions regarding your specific situation, we strongly encourage applicants to contact their pre-medical/pre-health advisor, or a PNWU admisson counselor at email@example.com or 509.249.7888.

 An email invitation to complete a supplemental (secondary) application will be sent to selected applicants after the primary application has been received and reviewed.
-Check your junk email mail folder to ensure emails from PNWU-COM are being received.
+Check your email junk folder to ensure emails from PNWU are being received.

 The supplemental application essay is an opportunity to highlight specific or additional reasons you should be selected for an interview.
 A nonrefundable supplemental application fee of $85 is required at time of submission.
 The fee is paid online using a bank account, credit, or debit card.

 - Requests for a supplemental application fee waiver must be submitted to firstname.lastname@example.org and will be reviewed on a case-by-case basis.